lambda-11235/riscv-console/README_KERNEL.md

 ## Demo

-WARNING: Do not run demo if you have epilepsy triggered by flashing lights.

 To run the demo application do the following steps.

 1. Build and run the kernel found in `./kernel/`.

 2. Build and insert the program found in `./program/`.

-3. Observe that the program will return the number of seconds since the program started, which it is counting.

-4. Press any button to exit the program.
+3. Press the left button to initiate a graphics demo.

+4. The graphics demo will show a block bouncing around the screen.

-5. Observe the return value the OS got.
+5. Press the right button to return to the kernel.
+The return value will be the system time.

-6. Press CMD when you're ready to continue.

-7. At this point you will be placed in graphics mode, and the background color will change every video interrupt.
+6. The user program uses syscalls for getting the current time, getting input, drawing text to screen, managing the graphics, and registering user upcalls.

+At this point threads are the only planned feature that are unimplemented.
+I plan on finishing them in phase 4.